Handling The Low Car Damage Defense

-These suggestions for personal injury lawyers on how to handle the low impact car accident case are from seminars presented by Steven Gursten to the Michigan Trial Lawyers Association at the Michigan No Fault Institute Seminars, held in Novi, Michigan and Detroit, Michigan.
+These suggestions for personal injury lawyers on how to handle the low impact car accident case are from seminars presented by Michigan Auto Law attorney and principal Steven Gursten to the Michigan Trial Lawyers Association at the Michigan No-Fault Institute Seminars, which were held in Novi, Michigan, and Detroit, Michigan.

 The problem with such testimony is that it lacks any underlying scientific basis.
 It is junk science.
 It should never be raised as a defense in any Michigan car accident or truck accident injury case.
 Attorneys who handle automobile accident cases should be familiar with the low impact defense, and be able to expose it and keep it out of the courtroom.